lamastex/mrs2/companions/mrs-1.0-YatracosThis/README.md

 **Output:**

- - `iaes_leaves{DATASEED}.txt`: there are 4 values in this txt file -
+ - `iaes_and_diffs{DATASEED}.txt`: there are 4 values in this txt file -
 	 - the IAE value corresponding to the minimum Delta_theta value
-	 - the number of leaf nodes corresponding to the minimum Delta_theta value
 	 - the minimum IAE value
-	 - the number of leaf nodes corresponding the minimum IAE value
+	 - the absolute difference between the values in first and second columns
  - `sequence{DATASEED}.txt`: the number of leaf nodes / thetas used to obtain the Yatracos set and thus Delta_theta values
  - `deltas{DATASEED}.txt`: the Delta_theta values corresponding to sequence.
  - `iaes{DATASEED}.txt`: the IAE values of each histogram obtained at each split starting from the root node to `CRITLEAVES`.
 There will `CRITLEAVES` IAE values.